healygi/shop/README.md

  - I labelled them with MoSCow prioritization so that this allowed me to prioritise certain tasks to implement over less important tasks depending on time and scope.

+# Data Models

+The following models have been used to populate the database and for the site to function as it should:

+* **User** - the built in Django User model, facilitates the users basic information

+* **Category** - the category in which the product is placed

+* **Brand** - the brand of the product

+* **Product** - the model for the product itself and its details

+* **Review** - a model for users to give the product a rating and a review

+* **Order** - a users successful purchase leads to an instance of the Order model being created, storing delivery and user data

+* **OrderLineItem** - a model holding the product information for a single product, binding the product model together with the order

+* **UserProfile** - the model storing the users product and order information

+* **WishListItem** - the customer has the option to save an item, which will then appear in their wish list on the My StepUp page

 # Testing

 ## Manual Testing: